Fetch Webpage

 Do's

-• • Use HTTPS URLs when possible for security
+• Use HTTPS URLs whenever possible for security

 Don'ts